johnjones4/JohnJonesFour.com/_posts/2017-05-14-backing-up-cloud-services-with-doomsday-machine.md

 ![Backup server](/img/doomsdaymachine_server.jpg){: .img-responsive}

-For my purposes, I had an old Dell PowerEdge 1950 sitting unused.
-So I picked up two 1TB 2.5 inch SATA drives and with drive caddies and installed CentOS 7.
+For my purposes, I am using an old Dell PowerEdge 1950 that was sitting unused.
+I picked up two 1TB 2.5 inch SATA drives with drive caddies, configured them to run in RAID 0, and installed CentOS 7.
 An actual server like I've used here is not required, but it was available for me at the time of writing.

 ### Docker